hphelion/documentation/community/community.install.demo.md

     * Ubuntu 13.10
     * Ubuntu 14.04

-     **Note:** The virtual installation does not support Ubuntu 12.04, Debian (stable or testing), any version of CentOS, or any version of Linux.
+     **Note:** The virtual installation does not support Ubuntu 12.04, Debian (stable or testing), any version of CentOS, or any version of hLinux, a Debian-derivative.

 ### Software requirements
 The following Debian/Ubuntu packages are required: